nf-core/test-datasets/README.md

 # test-datasets: `dualrnaseq`
-Test data to be used for automated testing with nf-core pipelines

-This branch contains test data for the [nf-core/dualrnaseq](https://github.com/nf-core/dualrnaseq) pipeline.
+This branch contains test data to be used for automated testing with the [nf-core/dualrnaseq](https://github.com/nf-core/dualrnaseq) pipeline.

 ## Test data